bultza/IRIS2-firmware-flight/README.md

 conf set flightSubState 0
 uartdebug 0
 conf set sim_enabled 0
+conf set sim_sunriseSignal 0
 memory erase fram bulk
 memory status
 status
 conf
 ```
+Now you can safely switch off IRIS to wait for the launch.

 ## Telemetry
 On the folder [telemetry](telemetry) you find the needed scripts to visualize the telemetry in a Grafana dashboard.